ooples/pine_script_docs/source/language/Execution_model.rst

 A script is executed on the complete set of bars on the chart when one of the following events occurs:

-    * A new symbol or resolution is loaded on a chart.
+    * A new symbol or timeframe is loaded on a chart.
     * A script is saved or added to the chart from the Pine Editor.
     * A value is modified in the script's *Settings/Inputs* dialog box.
     * A value is modified in a strategy's *Settings/Properties* dialog box.